6 Days15,069 ft.

 Time taken: Approx 7 hrs to 8 hrs

 Water sources: Bring your water bottles

-Sky-line seeming water is lying down precisely the middle of the valley describe tali lake cause it’s beautiful and surprising at the same time, a big alluring lake surrounded by protective and embracing valley seems almost impossible, but Mother Nature is way more up to impossible.
-Location of the lake is approx 500-600 Ft. above the campsite; lake and rest of the part of valley decorated by Rhododendron and sudden flash view of indulging green meadow.
-After reaching the hilltop, your eyes will be bonafide evidence view of Nanda Devi, Nanda Gunti, Dronagiri, Chang Bong, Burmal & Pangarchulla Peak.
+On this day trek to Pangrachulla from Tali, Sky-line seeming water is lying down precisely, the middle of the valley describe Tali Lake because it’s beautiful and surprising at the same time.
+A big alluring lake surrounded by protective and embracing valley seems almost impossible, but Mother Nature is way more up to impossible.
+Location of the lake is approx 500-600 Ft. above the campsite; witness Rhododendron and sudden flash view of indulging green meadow.
+After reaching the hilltop, your eyes will be treating with the view of Nanda Devi, Nanda Gunti, Dronagiri, Chang Bong, Burmal & Pangarchulla Peak.
 After side-seeing and imbibing flora and fauna up downhill way will send you back to Tali forest camp.

 Altitude: 9,680 Ft.

 Trek gradient: Easy to Moderate